-The F sharp Minor triad is one of the most popular chords in Western music.
-In this article you’ll learn how to contract the F sharp minor triad as well as how to play it on piano and guitar.
 We’ve also included sections on inversions for those that want a deeper understanding.
 Lastly, listen to some examples of popular songs that featured this triad.

-Below is the F sharp minor triad shown in the treble and bass clef.
+Here is the triad written on the stave in the treble and bass clef.

 Before you read on make sure that you have a basic understanding of intervals.
 Intervals are vital for understanding how triads are built.
 Check out our guide to major, minor and perfect intervals for more on this.